How to make an easy DIY magnolia wreath with fresh leaves. Beautiful modern farmhouse, boho, wedding, Thanksgiving, Christmas decorations!

 When you reach the end of the circle, carefully glue the last few leaves so they are tucked under the first ones.

-This magnolia leaf wreath would look beautiful hanging on a panel of reclaimed wood or any colored door!
+This magnolia leaf wreath would look beautiful hanging on a panel of reclaimed wood or any colored front door or interior doors!
 All you need is a door wreath hanger like this one, and some strings tied to the cardboard at the back.